 St. Mark’s School is a coeducational, Episcopal, preparatory school, situated on 250 acres in Southborough, Massachusetts, 25 miles from Boston.
 Founded in 1865 by Joseph Burnett, who developed and marketed the world-famous Burnett Vanilla Extract.
-St. Mark's is a member of the Independent School League, and the second-oldest of the five elite prep schools collectively termed St. Grottlesex.
+St. Mark's is one of the oldest private boarding schools in New England and is a member of the Independent School League in competitive athletics.

 The school's 65 teachers lead 365 boarding and day students through a rigorous curriculum and a full program of co-curricular activities.
 Class size averages 12, with a student-faculty ratio of 5:1.
 Each department offers honors and advanced courses.